 The data tells an even more compelling story when applied specifically to job searching.
 Candidates who send at least one follow-up after an application or networking message see a 34 percent response rate, compared to just 8 percent for those who do not follow up at all.
 That is a 4x improvement from a single additional email.

-Why Most Follow-Ups Fail
+Why Do Most Job Application Follow-Ups Fail?

 The reason most follow-up emails get ignored is not timing — it is content.
 The typical follow-up reads something like: "Hi, I wanted to check in on my application for the Product Manager role.
 Have you had a chance to review it?"
 This message asks the recipient to do work (look up your application, recall your qualifications, formulate a response) without offering anything in return.